 GLOBAL HEALTH & SOCIAL MEDICINE

-Dr. Franke earned a BA degree in sociology and Spanish at Colby College in 2001.
+Dr. Franke earned a BA degree in sociology and Spanish from Colby College.
 She then went to work as a research analyst for the Massachusetts Department of Public Health Epidemiology & Immunization Surveillance Program and as a research assistant with Partners In Health in Lima, Peru.
-In 2004, she initiated studies in the Sc.D. degree program in epidemiology at the Harvard School of Public Health.
-After completing her degree in 2010 she joined the Department of Global Health and Social Medicine.
+While pursuing her doctoral degree in epidemiology at Harvard T.H.
+Chan School of Public Health, she conducted field research at Partners In Health sites in Peru and Rwanda.
+She joined the Department of Global Health and Social Medicine in 2010.
 In addition to pursuing independent research, Dr. Franke is a member of the Global Health Research Core.
-In this role, she serves as lead epidemiologist and analyst for multiple research projects of the Global Health Delivery Partnership.
+In this role, she serves as lead epidemiologist and analyst for multiple research projects of the Global Health Delivery Partnership, including projects based in Haiti, Papua New Guinea, and Mexico.

 The Pediatric infectious disease journal, July 1, 2011